DotanTalitman/vue-md-to/README.md

 or
  <md-button:href="page.link">{{page.name}}</md-button>
 ```
-So if you trying to do someting like this:
+So if you trying to do something like that:
 ```html
 <template v-for="(page,i) in pages">
   <md-button v-if="!page.children" :href="page.link">{{page.name}}</md-button>